-Today is the first day of my food blogging.
-So my first recipe must be special for me.
+Yay!
+Day 1 of food blogging.
+This recipe is definitely special to me.
 One that my Dad used to cook for us.
 My Dad cooks very rarely, but when he does, we all love it.
-Onion Upma is one of his recipes, with little heat of the green chillies, slightly sweet, aromatic ginger and not to forget my favorite cilantro.
+Onion Upma is one of his recipes, with little heat of the green chilies, slightly sweet, aromatic ginger and not to forget my favorite cilantro.

 - Wash and pat the curry leaves, green chillies dry, so that they don't splutter in hot oil.
 Finely chop onions, green chillies, ginger and coriander leaves.